-Genocide of the Roma by the German Nazis
+Genocide of the Roma

 Groups of Roma first arrived in Europe at the start of the fifteenth century, from India and from Egypt.
 They suffered hundreds of years of cultural persecution and discrimination.
 During World War II the Nazis murdered hundred of thousands Roma using methods similar to those used for the murder of Jews.